-LI: Do you regulary check your Pulse feed?
+LI: Do you regularly check your feed?
 If so, how do you use it?

-BC: I've just started following the Marketing Strategies category on Pulse, and it's a treasure-trove of content all in one place.
+BC: I've just started following the Marketing Strategies category within my feed and it's a treasure-trove of content all in one place.
 This has become a great resource not only for staying up-to-date on the latest ideas from others, but it also fuels our own content-sharing on other social networks.
 LI: What's your best advice for writing a compelling Company Page update?